 Due from other agency consists of amounts due from other governmental units for revenues from federal, federal through state, state, or other sources.
-There were no amounts due from other agencies as of June 30, 2021.
+Amounts are considered fully reimbursable and no allowance has been recorded at June 30, 2021.

 Capital Assets and Depreciation